-Revenue from the sale of goods is recognised when the Group sells a product to the customer.
+Revenue from the sale of goods is recognized when the Group sells a product to the customer.
+For goods sold in store, revenue is recognized at the point of sale.
+For online or wholesale slaes of goods, revenue is recognized on collection by, or delivery to, the customer.
 Payment of the transaction price is due immediately when the customer purchases the goods and takes delivery in store.

 Revenue from the sale of goods is measured at the fair value of the consideration received or receivable, net of returns and discounts.
-Revenue comprises amounts derived from the sale of goods and services falling within the ordinary activities of the Group and are recognised at the time of check-out sales when persuasive evidence exists that the significant risks and rewards of ownership have been transferred to the customer, there is no continuing management involvement with the goods and the amount of revenue can be measured reliably.
+Revenue comprises amounts derived from the sale of goods falling within the ordinary activities of the Group and are recognised at the time of check-out sales when persuasive evidence exists that the control passes from the Group to the customer satisfying the performance obligation, and the amount of revenue can be measured reliably.
 Discounts are recognised as a reduction of revenue as the sales are recognised.

-For contracts that permit the customer to return an item, revenue is recognised to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur.
-Therefore, the amount of revenue recognised is adjusted for expected returns, which are estimated based on the historical data for specific types of goods.
-In these circumstances, a refund liability and a right to recover returned goods asset are recognised.
+For contracts that permit the customer to return an item, revenue is recognized to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
+Therefore, the amount of revenue recognized is adjusted for expected returns, which are estimated based on the historical data for specific types of goods.
+In these circumstances, a refund liability and a right to recover returned goods asset are recognized.